What does the South Dakota Marketplace Facilitator law do?

 Remote sellers who make at least $100,000 in aggregate sales to buyers in South Dakota, or 200 or more transactions in the previous 12 calendar months, are required to:

 - Register for a South Dakota sales tax license and collect South Dakota sales tax.

 - Once you register for a license, you’ll be required to file a return based on the frequency the state assigns you.

 - If you’ve previously registered, you should remain registered and continue to file returns (even if you are filing a $0 return).

 For more information about this law and how it affects your TaxJar reports, here’s our updated guide.

 Will other marketplaces collect South Dakota sales tax on behalf of third-party sellers?

 Each marketplace will determine their own course of action.
-However, Walmart and Etsy are currently the only marketplaces that have to-date agreed to collect sales tax on behalf of third-party sellers in South Dakota.
+Currently, Amazon, Walmart and Etsy have to-date agreed to collect sales tax on behalf of third-party sellers in South Dakota.